 Seven Clinical Skills Exams (CSEs) are required within the UF COM educational program as outlined below:

-- Year 4 – One CSE is required within the advanced clinical practice selective rotation and is formative.
+• Year 4 – One formative CSE is required within the Transition to Residency course.